systarch/puppet-mailhog/README.markdown

 Feel free to pull the repository and commit changes.
 I will review them asap and add them if I think they are helpful or reasonable.
 No guarantees but a lot of heart ;-)

+## Testing

+Please run `rake release_checks` before submitting patches.

 ###Contributors

+This version was cloned from [Florian Taeger](https://github.com/ftaeger) at v1.1.0.

-To see who's already involved, see the [list of contributors.](https://github.com/ftaeger/ftaeger-mailhog/graphs/contributors)
+To see who's already involved, see the [list of contributors.](https://github.com/systarcg/systarcg-mailhog/graphs/contributors)